Germany in the Eurovision Song Contest 1991

 Germany was represented at the Eurovision Song Contest 1991 with the song "Dieser Traum darf niemals sterben", composed by Alfons Weindorf, with lyrics by Helmut Frey, and performed by six-member group Atlantis 2000.
 The German participating broadcaster on behalf of ARD, Sender Freies Berlin (SFB), selected their entry through a national final.

 Before Eurovision

 Ein Lied für Rom

-The national final was held at the Friedrichstadtpalast in Berlin, hosted by Hape Kerkeling.
+The national final was held on 21 March 1991 at the Friedrichstadtpalast in Berlin, and hosted by Hape Kerkeling.
 Ten songs took part and the winner was chosen by a panel of 1,000 people, selected as providing a representative cross-section of the German public, who were telephoned and asked to choose their favourite song.
 One of the other participants was Cindy Berger, who had represented Germany at Eurovision in as half of duo Cindy & Bert.

 The final was broadcast on Erstes Deutsches Fernsehen and on former DDR radio station Radio aktuell.